On causes of regularities

 This is the same question as the question of what ensures the sameness of a law of nature in the entire universe.
 If one wants to say that something’s being a “law of nature” just means that it applies uniformly all over the universe, OK, then I am asking, “What sustains those laws to be effective everywhere?”.
 Two electrons repel each other, and an electron and a positron attract each other everywhere in the universe (or so we believe).
 In virtue of what is the uniformity of the behavior of the electrons and positrons and other things guaranteed?
 In other words, what causes regularities to hold everywhere?
 What is the causal infrastructure underlying regularities in nature?

 I am not sure, as I am not a Hume scholar, but I don’t think Hume ever asked that question.
 He used the fact that regularities exist in the world in analyzing the concept of causation, but, as far as I am aware, he didn’t raise the question of what causes regularities themselves.
-(I am talking about the most fundamental regularities of course, in the sense of Kepler’s laws, for example, being explained by invoking the more fundamental Newtonian laws.)
+(I am talking about the most fundamental regularities of course, in the sense of ‘fundamental’ where Newtonian laws are more fundamental than Kepler’s laws, for example.)
 Moreover, given Hume’s analysis of causation above, it is hard to imagine how he (and perhaps Humeans in general) could answer that question without falling into circularity or infinite regress.

 Of course, an easy—and perhaps lazy—answer to those questions would be, “It’s a brute fact that there are regularities and laws in the world, and no causes or causal explanations of that fact can be given.”
 But, first, we can find in the history of science illustrations of the fact that what we take to be a brute fact today may turn out to be explainable later.
 It may have been regarded as a brute fact in the past that light just propagates, and a brute fact that it propagates at the speed it does.
 But Maxwell’s electromagnetic theory of light can explain why light travels, and it can also explain why it travels with the speed c, the speed of light.
 Second, if we are asserting that no causes can or need to be found of regularities in nature, then we seem willing to admit that there are uncaused natural phenomena in the world, viz. regularities.
 And to say that, we didn’t even need any quantum mechanics.